Click here to view the 2020 Family Camp dates and apply!

 The Bereaved Family Camp is for families who have lost a child to cancer.
 The programming and discussion groups are geared specifically for these families.
 Bereaved families are not limited to this camp and are welcome to sign up for whichever weekend fits their schedule or their comfort level.

 All of the other Family Camps are open to all families that fall into our service group.
-Some weekends also have additional resources for families with certain diagnoses, Spanish speaking families, etc. Click here to view the 2019 camp dates.
+Some weekends also have additional resources for families with certain diagnoses, Spanish speaking families, etc. Click here to view the 2020 camp dates and apply.

 Family Camp is available to the patient and their immediate family, which includes two custodial adults or one custodial adult and a guest, as well as the patient’s siblings.
 Pediatric patients of any age and their families are welcome to attend.

 If you would like to receive additional information about Okizu, please call the office at 415.382.9083, or email firstname.lastname@example.org.